epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 4. Click Save and then click OK to save the session as a site.
 This will allow you to reconnected more easily in the future.

 5. You will see a warning about the server key not being found in the cache.
-Check that the key matches:
+Check that the key matches one of these keys:

 .. code-block:: console